 Like other models in the BMW range, it’s possible to customize the interior to suit you tastes.
 There are various leather trim options and different trim inserts, plus there’s the brand’s Individual programme, which provides a bespoke tailoring service – although you’ll need deep pockets for some of the options.

 Technology plays a big part in the new BMW 5 Series, with features from the larger 7 Series trickling down to its smaller brother.
-For instance, the £965 Adaptive cruise control can be upgraded to include semi-autonomous driving with the Driving Assistant Professional option, part of the £4,995 Technology Plus Pack.
+For instance, the adaptive cruise control can be upgraded to include semi-autonomous driving with the Driving Assistant Professional option, part of the £4,995 Technology Plus Pack.
 This system allows the car to accelerate, brake and steer itself at speeds of up to 130mph.
 It will even change lanes to overtake on a motorway; simply flick the indicator on and sensors will identify a gap in the traffic, then pull smoothly out to pass the slower car.

-You can also access the latest parking aids, with the usual parking sensors and camera joined by a remote set-up.
-It’s a £395 extra –although you have to order the £1,095 Parking Assistant Plus at the same time – it allows you to slot the car automatically into a tight space while you stand outside: you can get this feature for a standalone £650 if you prefer to do without the autonomous driving aids.
+This heavily priced upgrade also includes the latest parking aids, with the usual parking sensors and camera joined by a remote set-up.
+Parking Assistant Plus allows you to slot the car automatically into a tight space while you stand outside: you can get this feature for a standalone £650 if you prefer to do without the autonomous driving aids.

 Sat-nav, stereo and infotainment

 While BMW has been fairly restrained when it comes to styling updates, it has taken some big steps with the 5 Series’ infotainment.
 A larger screen, increased connectivity and gesture control all feature on the new system, while the familiar and intuitive iDrive controller is carried over.

 Plenty of the tech operated by the 12.3-inch infotainment screen is carried over from the 7 Series, just as it has been with the new 5 Series’ chassis.
 But more of it is optional on the exec than it is on the luxury saloon.